metjmart/JuliaMet/README.md

 * Interpolate functions using the new Interpolations.jl package

 ### cyclone.jl
-* Simple functions to calculate relevant quantities with tropical cyclone data
+* Functions to calculate relevant quantities with tropical cyclone data

+### steady_frame.jl
+* Functions used to compute the most steady frame of reference given Doppler velocity observations

 ### colormaps.jl
 * Access and create colorbars in Julia